 Lightened-up creamy lemon goodness!

 Today I’m sharing a recipe for tangy Greek yogurt lemon bars.
-A recipe yielding 12 larger squares, all at only 130 calories a pop.
+A recipe yielding 12 larger squares, all at only 130 calories each.
 With enough flavor, buttery graham cracker crust action, and healthy protein to keep you satisfied, which—let’s face it—is not typical for light desserts.

-The crust for today’s lemon bars is the same I use for my skinny chocolate chip cheesecake bars: 6 full sheet graham crackers and 2 Tablespoons of melted butter.
+The crust for today’s lemon bars is the same I use for my light chocolate chip cheesecake bars and light raspberry swirl cheesecake bars.
+You’ll need 6 full sheet graham crackers and 2 Tablespoons of melted butter.
 I’ve made this crust with melted coconut oil and it’s still perfection.
 You want to use a fat that is solid at room temperature because it helps keep the crust intact.
 So butter or coconut oil, your choice.

 Let’s talk about that lusciously creamy lemon filling.
 It’s a total breeze, made from only 6 simple ingredients: plain Greek yogurt, cream cheese, eggs, lemons, sugar, and vanilla extract.
-Make sure you are using Greek yogurt, aka my double chocolate muffin secret weapon.
+Make sure you are using Greek yogurt.
 You need very thick and rich yogurt for today’s lemon bars.
 My preferred brand is FAGE, but I’ve also had success with Chobani.
 The filling will not set without a thick-style yogurt.
 I always use nonfat.

-Likewise, the filling won’t appropriately set without the eggs or brick-style cream cheese—the kind that is sold in a block.
-Do not use cream cheese spread or whipped cream cheese; both disasters in the baking world.
-I use reduced fat brick-style cream cheese and the 130 calorie count reflects that.
+Likewise, the filling won’t appropriately set without the eggs or brick-style cream cheese—the kind that is sold in a brick.
+Do not use cream cheese spread or whipped cream cheese.
+I use reduced fat brick-style cream cheese.

 - 3/4 cup (85g) graham cracker crumbs (about 5–6 full sheet graham crackers)

-- 2 Tablespoons (30g) unsalted butter, melted (or melted coconut oil)
+- 2 Tablespoons (28g) unsalted butter, melted (or melted coconut oil)

-- 6 ounces (168g) brick-style light cream cheese, softened to room temperature
+- 6 ounces (170g) reduced fat brick cream cheese, softened to room temperature

 - 3/4 cup (181g) plain nonfat or low fat Greek yogurt, at room temperature